thydzik's arcade stick

 This was my first attempt at recreating the arcade feel, the total project cost me less then $150 AU.

-I bought the Happ joysticks and buttons from ebay, since OzStick at that time had just started and were fairly expensive.
-I used a hacked keyboard as the interface, and yes; there were problems with it.
+I bought the Happ joysticks and buttons from eBay, since OzStick at that time had only opened and were fairly expensive.
+I used a hacked keyboard as the interface, and yes; there were problems.
 Basically some combinations of buttons could not be pressed simultaneously.
 I did managed to fix some of the clashes by using signal diodes.
-Below are pictures of the actual wiring.
-As you can see it was extremely messy.
-The sticks dimensions where copied from the x-arcade (who where nice enough to offer the blue prints on their site.)and all of the keys where assigned to the same buttons.
+Below are pictures of the actual wiring, as you can see it was extremely messy.
+The sticks dimensions where copied from the X-Arcade (who were nice enough to offer the blue prints on their site) and all of the keys where assigned to the same buttons.
 If you plan on building a desktop arcade stick, definitely invest in an I-PAC; it saves a lot of work as well as making the controls accurate, but at this stage I was wanting to keep costs to a minimum.

 CAD DWG (drawing) file - accurate 1:1 drawing of the x-arcade stick